interstellardrumbeat/python-projects/ACS-poly-fit-main/README.md

 * **ACS file:** name of the input spectrum
 * **noise:** experimental noise of the spectrum (eg. 1.0)
 * **additional weight:** additional weight to be included in the calculation for this spectrum
-    1: no additional weight (multiply by 1)
+    - 1: no additional weight (multiply by 1)
 * **P_tot:** Pressure in mbar (eg. 66.9325)
 * **T:** temperature in Kelvin (eg. 312.62058)
-* **Baseline polynomial degree:** degree of the polynomial to be used in the baseline correction (eg. 1)
+* **Baseline polynomial degree:** degree of the polynomial to be used in the baseline correction (eg. 1, 2, ...)
-    -1: no baseline fitted
+    - -1: no baseline fitted
-* **ACS scaling:** activate the fit of the scaling, often necessary if not all spectra are measured in the same lab
+* **ACS scaling:** controls whether a multiplicative scaling factor is fitted , often necessary if not all spectra are measured in the same lab
-    any number: no scaling fit, fixed at given value
+    - 1: fit a scaling factor
-    1: scaling fit
+    - any value: scaling is fixed to the given number (no fit)

 ## Roadmap
 - [ ] Faster algorithm - curve_fit is very slow, maybe switch to scikitlearn or numba